Cover Crops

 —Joe Kooiker, Story County, 2024

--Jim Uthe, James Devig, Dallas County, 2024
+—Jim Uthe and James Devig, Dallas County, 2024

 —Linn Reece, Hardin County, 2011

 The nurse crop can be added to the slurry in the second pass with good success.
-Wheat and oats are very difficult to keep in suspension in pure water, so it’s better to include in the mulch in the second pass.
+Wheat and oats are very difficult to keep in suspension in pure water, so it’s better to include them in the mulch in the second pass.

 —Wes Gibbs, Jones County, 2024

-Most of these cover crops are broadcast seeded, however I have done some drilling and mixed it in with the hydroseeder as a method of seeding.
+Most of these cover crops are broadcast-seeded.
+However, I have done some drilling and mixed it in with the hydroseeder as a method of seeding.
 I have seed success with all application methods.

 —Griffin Cabalka, Black Hawk County, 2024